TobEnd/nginx-stream-http_sub_module/README.md

 # Nginx Stream Dockerfile
-Nginx compiled with --with-stream to be able to create proxies or loadbalancers for non http protocols.
+Nginx compiled with --with-stream and --ngx_http_sub_module to be able to create proxies or loadbalancers for non http protocols.

 This repository contains **Dockerfile** of Nginx Stream